davidsneighbour/kollitsch.dev/content/blog/2024/git-push-default-setup/index.md

 ---
 title: Git `push.default` setup
 description: "Pushing a new branch to a repository's remote often requires two attempts by the scatterbrained developer, but there is help in `push.autoSetupRemote`."
+summary: "Pushing a new branch to a repository's remote often requires two attempts by the scatterbrained developer, but there is help in `push.autoSetupRemote`."
 resources:
 - title: Photo by [Roman Synkevych](https://unsplash.com/@synkevych) via [Unsplash](https://unsplash.com/)
   src: header.jpg